 Implied authority:The agent can be reasonably expected to carry out certain duties as part of his or her actual authority.
 When Bob takes down the 20-foot pine tree in the back yard of 200 Riverside Terrance, he unhooks a chain link fence and lays the fence on the ground, so that he can get his equipment to the tree.
 When the equipment is removed, Bob reattaches the chain link fence.
 Bob had implied authority to take down the fence.

-When you think of contracts, consider whether or not each party gave something up to enter the contract.
+When you think of contracts in the context of the REG exam, consider whether or not each party gave something up to enter them.
 A party may make a monetary payment, or make a promise to do something.
 Contract law takes into account what a reasonable person would think about a particular transaction or event, and the courts substitute quasi-contracts to prevent one party from taking advantage of another.

 Here are three types of contracts on the REG test: